[Japanese][English]

 [4] Using the task "apflatten", make a normalized flat frame.

-For "refren" field, input the filename of order trace template.
+For "refren" field, input the file name of order trace template.

 ecl> apflatten FlatYb2x1R.sc FlatYb2x1R.sc.nm referen=ApYb2x1R find- recent+ resize+ edit+ trac-